jump-dev/MathOptInterface.jl/docs/src/index.md

 where $f_i(x)$ is an arbitrary function and $\mathcal{S}_i$ is an arbitrary set.

-For example, instead of thinking of the constraint $3x + y \le 1$ as a ''less than or equal to" constraint, we can think of the constraint as enforcing the function $3x + y$ to be inside the set $(-\infty, 1]$.
+For example, instead of thinking of the constraint $3x + y \le 1$ as a ''less than or equal to'' constraint, we can think of the constraint as enforcing the function $3x + y$ to be inside the set $(-\infty, 1]$.

 This approach turns out to be very general, as instead of thinking of variable